philipjhj/TDP-MSRC-AI-Challenge/README.md

 rm -r danish_puppeteers/master/
 cd danish_puppeteers
 ```
-1. Run the evaluation script `python pig_chase_eval_sample.py` or any of the other scripts
+Remember to add all the necessary files to your PYTHONPATH.
+After this you should be able to run the evaluation script `python pig_chase_eval_sample.py` or any of the other scripts

 To run a script with docker on an Azure machine, run
 ```